DePayFi/depay-evm-router/README.md

 IMPORTANT: The sale log event will be emited on the sale event plugin itself and will be part of the transaction.

-### tokenA to tokenA payment
+### TOKEN_A to TOKEN_A payment

 Ethereum: https://etherscan.io/tx/0x9577d0153edcf5e314b990e248657ca18d6a75c5cae3187617144a3adf2c2ac6

-_Consider performing tokenA to tokenA transfers directly if you don't rely on any other plugins or the payment event._
+_Consider performing TOKEN_A to TOKEN_A transfers directly if you don't rely on any other plugins or the payment event._

 _Needs spending approval on path[0] token contract for the router (spender) first._